GroupProject2020/Ovito/doc/python/introduction/overview.rst

   * :ref:`Access per-particle properties and other analysis results computed by OVITO <particle_properties_intro>`
   * :ref:`Implement new types of modifiers <writing_custom_modifiers>`

-But first let's take a look at some essential concepts of OVITO's data model and the scripting framework.
+But before discussing these specific tasks, let's first take a look at some general concepts of OVITO's data model and scripting framework.

 .. warning::
    This section of the manual is out of date!
 It has not been updated yet to reflect the changes made in the current